Year of Graduation: 2009

 I recommend trying different seasonal jobs before committing to a specific path.
 Graduate school is often required for full-time positions and competition in this field is tough.
 Before attending graduate school, it can be helpful to figure out what you want your end goal to be.
 Your path to success could change significantly based on whether you want to go to into academia and research, land and resource management, or environmental consultation.

 What is the most satisfying/rewarding part of your job?

 It is very rewarding to work on projects with the intention of further understanding the way our environment is changing.
 I also enjoy the challenge and trouble-shooting aspect of my job—trying to determine why a sensor went down or why a data stream looks irregular.
 I get to learn and play with new climate technology every day.

 What activities/experiences were helpful at CSB/SJU (and elsewhere) in preparation for this career?

-My advisor recommended that I apply for one of the summer research positions available at CSB/SJU in order to get experience with researching.
+My advisor recommended that I apply for one of the summer research positions available at CSB/SJU in order to get experience with research.
 This was probably the best thing I could have done.
-In reality, if you don't want to go into teaching, most of the jobs in this field are research driven so it is really important to get experience in some sort of research project.
-I was required to come up with my own research proposal and write a full paper, which I had the opportunity of presenting at the National Conference of Undergraduate Research.
-If you decide to go to graduate school and write a thesis, the process is very similar to this.
-Conducting an independent research project, writing a paper, and presenting your research is what it is all about.
+I was required to come up with my own research proposal and write a full paper, which I had the opportunity to present at the National Conference of Undergraduate Research.

 Interested in connecting with alums to tap into their expertise and learn about career opportunities?
 Participate in the “Take a Bennie/Johnnie to Lunch” program.
 To learn more, check out: